 Dollop spoonfuls of sweet jams on top of your ice cream.
 This recipe works well with most seasonal fruits (don’t use melons!).GET THE RECIPE

-Add a bit more liquid to this recipe to make it more drizzle-able.
+Add a bit more liquid to this cashew frosting recipe to make it more drizzle-able.
 A tablespoon or two should do.GET THE RECIPE

 Almond Honey Brittle

-This brittle is so delicious it might not make it to your ice cream!
+This brittle is so delicious it might not make it into your ice cream!
 Set some aside to take your ice cream to the next level.GET THE RECIPE

 Chocolate Chia Pudding